cokaholic/TKKeyboardControl/README.md

 ## Requirements

 - Xcode 8.0 or greater
-- iOS8.0 or greater
+- iOS9.0 or greater
-- Swift3.0 or greater
+- Swift4.0 or greater

 ## Author

-cokaholic, nietzsche.god.is.dead@gmail.com
+Keisuke Tatsumi, nietzsche.god.is.dead@gmail.com

 ## License